Save to List My Reading List

 (Name of the registered agent with address)

 In this section, you state the name, addresses, and phone numbers of your incorporator(s).
-Please do not use incorporation services to incorporate.
+Do not use incorporation services to incorporate.

-The incorporator’s job is to present and sign the article of incorporation, nothing less and nothing more.
-The incorporator doesn’t have to be a board member or even be associated with the organization’s day to day business.
+The incorporator's job is to present and sign the articles of incorporation, nothing less and nothing more.
+The incorporator doesn't have to be a board member or even be associated with the organization's day-to-day business.

-The incorporators of the corporation are as follow:
+The incorporators of the corporation are as follows:

 (Name of incorporator(s) with address)